 Of course, these savings may have been higher for consumers if borrowers had negotiated directly with creditors.
 But a similar argument could be used when hiring investment advisors, tax professionals, or mechanics.
 It is often cheaper to do the work yourself, and there is no guarantee the results will be better if you hire a professional.
 However, many people are happy to pay for the service, particularly when they don’t have the time or know-how to do so themselves.

 Debt settlement and credit scores

-Debt settlements negatively affect the credit score of consumers, particularly when they settle accounts that are in good standing.
-First, your credit score drops when they start to miss payments in order to contribute toward the debt settlement fund.
-Their credit drops further when they settle the account for less than the full balance.
-The more credit card and loan accounts you settle, the greater the damage to your credit.
+Debt settlements will hurt your credit score, particularly if you settle accounts that are in good standing.
+First, your credit score will drop when you miss payments in order to contribute toward the debt settlement fund.
+Your credit score will drop further if you settle the account for less than the full balance.
+The more credit cards and loan accounts you settle, the greater the damage to your credit.

 According to data from VantageScore, a single account settlement can lower your credit score by 45 to 130 points depending on how good your credit score is when you settle.
 The higher your credit score, the worse the damage to your credit.
 For instance, if you have a credit score of 660 or higher, your credit score can drop from 90 to 130 points.
 If your score is below 660, the damage can range from 45 to 65 points.